Five Tips & Tricks For … National Novel Writing Month

-There’s only a few days before the yearly writing challenge NaNoWriMo, and maybe you’ve been sitting on the fence considering whether to do it or not, or perhaps it’s your first year and you’ve no idea what to expect from the month-long creativity fest.
+There’s only a few days before the yearly writing challenge NaNoWriMo — National Novel Writing Month, by its full name — and maybe you’ve been sitting on the fence considering whether to do it or not.
+Perhaps it’s your first year and you’ve no idea what to expect from the month-long creativity fest.
 Even the thought of writing 50,000 words in 30 days can sound daunting, but despite all the 0s in that figure we have some simple tips to make the challenge feel more manageable.

 Decide how much you’re planning on writing